jqwang1992/userspace-seqlock/README.md

 # userspace-seqlock
 　　These files are about implementation of seqlock in userspace.
-The most important files about seqlock are include/barrier.h and include/seq.h．　File barrier.h is the implementation in userspace.
-File seq.h is the impementation in userspace.
+The most important files about seqlock are include/barrier.h and include/seq.h．　File barrier.h is the implementation of memory barrier in userspace.
+File seq.h is the impementation of seqlock in userspace.

 ##Preparation
 　　If you really want to know about what I do, you should learn what is seqlock and what is memeory barrier firstly.